ljhu1517/hr-ui/hr-react/README.md

 # Human Resources CRUD Table
 > This is a CRUD application for use by a human resources department written with React.
 React Query Params and React Table were used.
 The application allows a human resources person to view existing employees, edit their information, delete them from the table, and add new ones.
+The employees characteristics include first name, last name, id, manager id, department id, hire date, email address, and salary, and job id.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

 ![](header.png)

-## Usage example

 ## Meta